 Of course, I am aware that this whole extended Batman metaphor is slightly imperfect given the fact that Batman does not actually have any superpowers, nor do I have a fraction of the limitless wealth afforded to him.
 But like most superhero stories these days, I have retconned it to suit my narrative (I am a comms expert after all).
 Nevertheless, the year ahead will undoubtedly have its fair share of plot twists, as well as the occasional office Joker, but I will continue to embrace my inner Batman more fully and dish out my own authentic brand of creative justice.
 As Batman himself said “It’s not about who I am underneath, but what I do that defines me”.
 And we all know that every superhero story has a moral at the end.
 That feels like a pretty good one to me.

-If you want to enlist poetic and Kalle’s creative superpowers in 2024, you can send a digital Bat Signal via email or message him directly on LinkedIn
+If you want to enlist my creative superpowers in 2024, you can send a digital Bat Signal via email or message me directly on LinkedIn

 Leave a Reply